 Disney also sailed to Hawaii in 2015.
 These were very different itineraries as they were not round trips.
 She sailed from Vancouver to Honolulu on one cruise and from Honolulu back to Vancouver on the return.

 The Disney Wonder had just completed her Alaskan sailings for 2015.
 The first one sailed on September 7th, 2015 out of Vancouver.
 The second one sailed from Honolulu on September 17th, 2015.
 Each Hawaii Disney cruise was 10 nights.

 Each Disney Hawaii cruise 2015 had the same port stops of Hilo (Hawaii Island), Nawiliwili (Kauai) and Kahului (Maui) and Honolulu (Oahu).

 As you can see, these two Disney cruises to Hawaii are very different.
-I remember that demand for the 15 night roundtrip sailings to Hawaii were in huge demand.
-The 11 night sailings in 2015 didn’t sell as well.
+I remember that demand for the 15-night roundtrip sailings to Hawaii was in huge demand.
+The 11-night sailings in 2015 didn’t sell as well.
 One way cruises are generally more difficult to sell.

 Will There Be Disney Cruises to Hawaii in the Future?

 We predict that there will be more Disney cruises to Hawaii on the horizon.
 We were right to predict that there would be a return to Hawaii in 2020 and we are confident that there will be more sailings in the future.

 Disney cruise lines have ordered 3 more ships.
 The first new Disney Cruise Ship will set sail in 2021.
 Two more will be launched in 2022 and 2023.
 The new Disney ships will be slightly larger than the Disney Fantasy and the Disney Dream.
 However, it will have the same number of staterooms at 1250.